rsocket/rsocket/Protocol.md

 * __Flags__:
      * (__M__)etadata: Metdadata present
      * (__L__): Will honor LEASE (or not).
+* __Time Between KEEPALIVE Frames__: Time (in nanoseconds) between KEEPALIVE frames that the client will send.
+* __Max Lifetime __: Time (in nanoseconds) that a client will allow a server to not respond to a KEEPALIVE before it is assumed to be dead.
 * __MIME Length__: Encoding MIME Type Length in bytes.
 * __Encoding MIME Type__: MIME Type for encoding of Data and Metadata.
 This is a US-ASCII string that includes the [Internet media type](https://en.wikipedia.org/wiki/Internet_media_type) specified